yoenoo/yoenoo/README.md

 I am a research data scientist and AI interpretability researcher on Wall Street.

 - 💼 Currently an AI researcher / data scientist at a bulge bracket bank (Equity Research)
-- 💭 My research interests include: Interpretability, Robustness, Statistical Learning Theory (esp.
-Representation Learning), with applications in healthcare and biomedicine
+- 💭 My research interests include: Interpretability, Robustness, Statistical Learning Theory (Representation Learning)
 - 📩 How to reach me: yjang385 [at] gmail.com

 ### ⚡ Languages and Tools